victorsworld/Expanding-cards/README.md

-# Expanding-cards is a example of transition cards with a total of languages HTML.index, Style.css, and Java.sc
+# Expanding-cards is a example of transitioning cards with a total of languages HTML.index, Style.css, and Java.sc